WGMI-CC/tcaab-prize-drawing/README.md

 When the script completed, it wrote the result to [./data/winners.json](./data/winners.json).

 ### Prize Distribution
-A fourth step, the distribution of prizes, was done at a later date and not recorded in this repo.
+A fourth step, the distribution of prizes, was manually.
+Each transaction was added to [./data/winners.json](./data/winners.json).